gold-panda/myzidisha/README.md

 =======
 <a href="www.zidisha.org">Zidisha</a> is the first person-to-person lending platform to bridge the international wealth divide.
 We are a nonprofit community that enables direct P2P lending to small business owners in developing countries.

 We are also the first microlending service to operate without any brick-and-mortar offices.
-Zidisha is managed Wikipedia-style by an global network of over 60 volunteers, located on every inhabitable continent.
+Zidisha is managed Wikipedia-style by a global network of over 60 volunteers, located on every inhabitable continent.

 Finally, we are the world's only open-source person-to-person lending platform.
 Your contributions to our project will not only help our thousands of members access opportunities to improve their lives, but also serve as a resource for people and organizations everywhere that wish to build on our work.